evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 #### Centered

-This is the default layout.
-It puts your content in the center of the page and is mobile responsive.
+The `centered` layout puts your content in the center of the page and is mobile responsive.

 #### Blog

+This is the default layout.
 The `blog` layout is fairly traditional article layout with room in the margin to put notes and other callouts.
 See https://mathisonian.github.io/trig/etymology/ for an example of this layout.

 #### None